SlapBot/Urban-Dict-Bot/README.md

 So I created this bot long time ago.
 It was only after I built that I realized it wasn't the brightest idea to build.

 But here we are - I am on a marathon of uploading my old projects to open-source.

+## TODO

+1. Write a queue for track-mentions